rust-ml/wg/README.md

 Come say hello, read about, and weigh in on our [discussions](https://github.com/rust-ml/discussion)!
 We currently have several ongoing threads regarding upcoming scope of work, organizational structures, and more.

 The Rust-ML group has a Zulip channel.
-Feel free to take and look and say hi!
+Feel free to take a look and say hi!
 - https://rust-ml.zulipchat.com

 ### Organization